What is The Best Sensitive Skin Routine?

 Key ingredients to look for:

-Moisturizers should be fragrance-free and designed for sensitive or compromised skin.
+Moisturizers should always be fragrance-free and formulated for sensitive or compromised skin.

 Sun exposure is one of the most significant contributors to skin irritation and barrier damage.
 Daily sunscreen use is essential for sensitive skin, even on cloudy days.